typelevel/cats-effect/docs/tutorial.md

 }
 ```

+However in most situations it is not advisable to handle fibers manually as
-Problem is, if there is an error in any of the fibers the `join` call will not
+they are not trivial to work with.
+For example, if there is an error in a fiber
+the `join` call to that fiber will _not_ hint it, it will just 'swallow' the
+error.
+Also, the other fibers will keep running unaware of what happened.
+Cats-effect 3 provides additional `joinWith` or `joinWithNever` methods to make
+sure at least that the error is promoted and give us a chance to deal with it.
+Unfortunately this is a complex task, as when we handle the error from a fiber
+we must also consider if we should at least cancel the other running fibers.
+We
+can easily get ourselves trapped in a tangled mess of fibers to keep an eye of.
+On top of that the error raised by a fiber is not promoted until the call to
+`joinWith` or `.joinWithNever` is reached.
+So in our example above if
+`consumerFiber` raises an error then that error will not 'reach' the main flow
+until the producer fiber has finished.
+Note that in our example that should
+never happen!
+And even if the producer fiber did finish, it would have been
+consuming resources for nothing.

-hint it, nor it will return.
-In contrast `parMapN` does promote the error it
+In contrast `parMapN` does promote the error it finds to the caller _and_ takes
+care of cancelling the remaining alive fibers.
+As a result `parMapN` is simpler
+to use, more concise, and ease to reason with. _Because of that, if possible,
-finds to the caller. _In general, if possible, programmers should prefer to use
+programmers should prefer to use higher level commands such as `parMapN` or
-higher level commands such as `parMapN` or `parSequence` to deal with fibers_.
+`parSequence` to deal with fibers_.

 Ok, we stick to our implementation based on `.parMapN`.
 Are we done?
 Does it
 Work?
 Well, it works... but it is far from ideal.
 If we run it we will find that